Open Portal

 Saved presets appear grouped by Market vs Pending so the list stays scannable as it grows.

+Update or delete.
 When you edit a loaded preset, the Save button changes to Save Changes.
 The trash icon next to each preset removes it (with a confirm step).

 Update Preset popover with Update button replacing the default Save action